MorelandRA/NeuralNetwork/README.md

 to include more data sets with more complex data.
 For now, the data serves the purpose of confirming that the project is functioning correctly.

-In order for the demo to be successful, you will need to download iris.data from here: https://archive.ics.uci.edu/ml/machine-learning-databases/iris/ and save it under the working directory as "Iris.csv".
+In order for the demo to be successful, you will need to download iris.data from here: https://archive.ics.uci.edu/ml/machine-learning-databases/iris/ and save it under the project directory as "Iris.csv".